 Dinner was at Spot Coffee, a nifty café inside a renovated Chevrolet service station.
 The atmosphere inside was great, with a tall ceiling and a large selection of seating areas.
 Plus the staff was very knowledgeable on what was and wasn’t vegan (parmesan cheese in the dressing, eggs in the bread, etc.)

 I settled for the one vegan menu item, the hummus wrap.
 Apparently their hummus flavor changes on a daily basis, and that day was chipotle.
 I was pleasantly surprised with how this one turned out.
 I’ve had a few too many hummus wraps that were under-flavored with sad wilted vegetables stuffed inside.
 But this wrap was nicely toasted and stuffed with mixed greens, tomato, and cucumber.
 It was served with a side of balsamic tossed greens.For entertainment that night we stopped by The Little Theatre to see It Follows.
 The theatre was adorable and plays mostly independent movies.
-The movie itself was just okay.
-The positives were a creepy soundtrack and story concept, but it was nearly overshadowed by some very stiff acting.

 Before I left Alabama, I’d heard multiple times to go eat at Dogtown when I got to NY.
 Since my life dream is to own a vegan hot dog cart, I think it makes sense to take any opportunity to try a new veggie dog.